 Corrosion Under Insulation

-The widespread problem of corrosion under insulation was one of the driving applications for the initial development of GWT.
-A short section of insulation (approximately 1 m) is required to be removed from the pipe in order to install the transducer ring.
+The widespread problem of corrosion under insulation was one of the driving applications for the initial development of the method.
+With GWT, a short section of insulation (approximately 1 m) is required to be removed from the pipe in order to install the transducer ring.
 From this test position, many meters of pipe in either direction can be assessed for the presence of corrosion under insulation.
 This represents a significant improvement in productivity and integrity assurance over conventional techniques of inspecting for this type of corrosion (for example, radiographic techniques), which can miss degraded areas because they do not inspect the full cross section of the pipe.

 High Temperature Pipe